zachvalenta/jvns.ca/content/post/2018-09-01-learning-skills-you-can-practice.markdown

   questions there
 * taking a large / complex piece of open source documentation and determining what information is in it and what isn't
-* using open source Slack groups effectively
+* using open source Slack/IRC groups effectively
 * finding great reference books that I can lean on